The social sciences track of the University Programme

 To learn more about the two courses he is teaching this summer, here's an interview with Professor Ferragina.

-- Professor: Tatiana Coutto
+- Professor: Caterina Froio

-- Discipline: Political Science
+- Discipline: Political Science, Sociology

-In this course, students will develop a solid conceptual knowledge of the role of media in contemporary politics from theoretical and empirical perspectives.
+In this course, students will develop a solid conceptual knowledge of the role of media in contemporary politics, from theoretical and empirical perspectives.

 - Professor: Charles Tenebaum